gmp-prem/BasicROS/README.md

 ```
 sudo apt-get install python-catkin-tools
 ```
+For additional info about the catkin_tool package, please visit this [link](https://catkin-tools.readthedocs.io/en/latest/index.html)

 Now we are ready to create our ROS workspace !

-To create ros workspace, first open the terminal using shortcut `ctrl` + `alt` + `t` or you can go open the launchpad and type terminal to open your terminal
+To create ros workspace, first open the terminal using shortcut `ctrl` + `alt` + `t` or you can go open the launchpad and type _terminal_ to open your terminal

 next, create the folder for your ROS workspace
 ```